swanhtet01/InsightFactory/README.md

 7. All analytics are auto-updated from your Drive folders with results stored in `reports/`.

 ## AI Copilot & Research Integrations
 - Set `COPILOTKIT_API_BASE` and `COPILOTKIT_API_KEY` to stream data to [CopilotKit](https://github.com/CopilotKit/CopilotKit) copilots.
+Override the relative REST path with `COPILOTKIT_INSIGHTS_PATH` if your deployment does not expose `/api/v1/insights`.
 - Set `DEEPRESEARCH_API_BASE` and `DEEPRESEARCH_API_KEY` to orchestrate Tongyi [DeepResearch](https://github.com/Alibaba-NLP/DeepResearch) studies.
+Customize the endpoint via `DEEPRESEARCH_RESEARCH_PATH` if required.
-- The pipeline summary now embeds AI observations, recommended actions, and next integration steps in `reports/latest_summary.json` and the Streamlit **Pipeline Summary** page.
+- The pipeline summary now embeds AI observations, recommended actions, integration API responses, and next integration steps in `reports/latest_summary.json`, the HTML report, and the Streamlit **Pipeline Summary**/**AI Operations Copilot** pages.
 - Use these connectors to auto-generate shift handover summaries, claim triage, and deep investigative narratives without hard-coding API calls into the analytics core.
+Integration errors or disabled states are surfaced in the UI so you can troubleshoot credentials quickly.

 ## Maintenance
 - Only keep files and modules listed above.
 Remove legacy/unused files for clarity.